 During the pre-tenure review process, the faculty member will submit a portfolio following the Portfolio Preparation guidelines outlined above.
 The Department Chair shall review the faculty member's credentials in terms of achievement in the areas of Student Intellectual Development, Scholarly Activity, and Professional Stewardship and prepare a written report addressed to the faculty member.
 The COE Promotion and Tenure Committee will then conduct an independent review (without access to the Chair's report), assess the degree to which the faculty member is making progress toward tenure, and prepare a written report addressed to the faculty member.
 Both the Department Chair and Committee reports are submitted to the Dean who then reviews those findings and the faculty member's portfolio, then prepares a letter to the faculty member that summarizes the findings.
-The Dean and Department Chair then meet with the faculty member to review the findings and copies of the Chair and committee reports and the Dean's letter are provided to the faculty member.
-Copies of the reports and Dean's letter are maintained in both the department files and the faculty member's personnel file in the Dean's office.
+The Dean and Department Chair then meet with the faculty member to review the findings and copies of the Chair and committee reports and Department Chair and committee reports are submit for the faculty member to review the findings and copies of the Chair and committee reports and the Dean's letter are maintained in both the department files and the faculty member's personnel file in the Dean's office.